sebpiq/rhizome/README.md

 -0.5.0

+  - Server: fixed a bug with gulp

+-0.5.0

   - Server:
     - option `clients` removed.
 Now OSC connection are created on the fly instead of being declared in the config file.
     - building the web client with gulp instead of grunt